 What Is The Total Knee Replacement Cost in India?

 Total Knee Replacement (TKR) surgery involves replacing parts of the damaged femur and shin bones with an artificial knee.
 Total Knee Replacement (TKR) cost in India depends on the type of procedure - the average cost for unilateral TKR is lesser than a bilateral TKR.
 Apart from the knee implant cost, the other deciding factors for Total Knee Replacement (TKR) are:

 Total Knee replacement cost has reduced significantly after the government placed a cap on the price of knee implants.
 So, the cost is more reasonable now.

 Most high-impact, high-risk activities are to be avoided immediately following the total knee replacement surgery(TKR surgery).
-Squatting, jogging, any exercise that stresses the knee should be avoided till you are cleared by the physical therapist.
+Squatting, jogging, or any exercise that stresses the knee should be avoided till you are cleared by the physical therapist.
 You may have to completely avoid high-impact activities.
 It is best to discuss precautions with your doctor and physical therapist.

 Even as the healing process starts and you gain both strength and range of motion, there will be certain activities that are best avoided due to the risk of injury or fall.
 Kneeling may be possible if the physical therapist clears you to.
 Crawling on your knees, however, carries a risk of damaging the prosthesis and should be avoided.

 What Is The Most Commonly Reported Problem After Total Knee Replacement Surgery (TKR Surgery)?

 Most patients undergoing TKR Operation are happy with the freedom from pain, increased range of movement, and activity levels.
 There are, however, certain problems that could be reported.
 These include stiffness of the knee, infection of the surgical site, clicking sound during movement, and wearing out of prosthesis (in the long run).
 If you are concerned about these, it is best to discuss the risks with your doctor at BLK Max Hospital.